 Retention of records will be in accordance with Collin College's records retention procedures.
-For more information, see Board policy CIA (LOCAL) located at https://pol.tasb.org/Policy/Search/304?filter=cia.
+For more information, see Board policy CIA (LOCAL) located at https://pol.tasb.org/PolicyOnline/PolicyDetails?key=304&c ode=CIA.

 Retention of Title IX Materials and Records